*This post contains affiliate links — please see my disclosure for details*.

 - coconut extract – gives the frosting that boost of coconut flavor, perfect to complement the pineapple in the cheesecake!
 I used this one.

-This is a basic layered dessert bar recipe, so you won’t need any special tools.
+This pineapple cheesecake bars recipe is very straightforward, so you won’t need any special tools.
 First, you’ll need your 9×13 pan, of course, and a mixing tool like a hand mixer or stand mixer.
 Also, make sure you have a light-colored sauté pan in which to brown your butter, so that you can easily see when it’s done and so it doesn’t burn.
 Another crucial tool is parchment paper, which as I mention below will help you remove your bars from the pan easily!

 Step by Step

-Now that you’ve got your ingredients and equipment, you’re ready to make these Hawaiian cheesecake squares!
+Now that you’ve got your ingredients and equipment, you’re ready to make these pineapple cheesecake bars!
 Here are the steps you’ll follow:

 - To make your crust/topping, combine your flour, sugar, butter, and pecans and then reserve some to chill in the fridge for later.